 We’re very proud of our Student Council badges!

 Where do the Student Council meet?

-The Student Council meet in the resource area, once a fortnight at lunchtime and occasionally from 1.30-2.30pm.
+The Student Council meet in the resource area, once a month at lunchtime and occasionally from 1.30-2.30pm.

 How do we keep in touch with the students?